timed-c/end-to-end-toolchain/README.md

 ## Installing Timed C E2E toolchain
-The Timed C e2e toolchain is packed as an docker image.
+The Timed C e2e toolchain runs in a vagrant environment.
 This makes the e2e toochain portable across different operating systems.
 This document describe how to install the e2e toolchain as a docker  image.
 This  docker container  is known to work on Ubuntu, Linux, and Windows machines.

 ###Installing on Vagrant
 1. Clone from the Timed C E2E repo